Acceptable Transfer includes:

 Applicants must be in good academic standing at the transferring institution(s).
 Applicants who have been required to withdraw or have been placed on academic probation by the transferring institution(s) must wait for three full semesters before being admissible to UNBC and outline any work completed or experience gained which would better qualify them to successfully complete coursework at UNBC.

 Failure to declare attendance at any post-secondary institution could result in disciplinary action by the University and transfer credit will not be considered for transcripts provided in this manner.
 Information on falsifications may be shared with the Member Institutions of the Association of Registrars of Universities and Colleges of Canada.

-If you change programs or are readmitted to your program after a stop out your transfer credit may be reassessed.
+Students who change programs or who are re-admitted to their program after a stop out may have their transfer credits reassessed.

 2 + 2 Programs

 Coast Mountain College Associate of Science Degree – Environmental Geosciences Specialization